felix-yong/DSaaSAnywhere/Examples-Folders.md

-# Some examples of folder navigation between server and container for remote engine.
+# Some examples of persistent storage and folder handling/navigation between server and container for remote engine.

 How to find the Project folder in the server where the docker/podman is running? \
 `/<volume_dir>/ds-storage/PXRuntime/Projects/<ProjectID>`